 What I Think About BlogHer:

 - When I first started to review the site, I entered one of the blogs I’d created to their Blog Influencers program.
-The blog was accepted to the program; however it wasn’t accepted to the Publishing Network.
+The blog was accepted to the program; however, it wasn’t accepted by the Publishing Network.

 - After finding out from others who had a contract with the Publishing Network, I was happy that my blog site was rejected.

 - The company wants too much control over your blog site.
 Many blog owners are forced to follow their rules, are limited on the design change, content, and using other advertising on their blog site to make money.